davidthai4/ReChat/README.md

 ## Tech Stack

 ### Frontend
-- React 18 with Vite
+- React 18.3.1 with Vite 7.0.2
-- Socket.IO Client
+- Socket.IO Client 4.8.1
-- React Router for navigation
+- React Router DOM 7.6.3 for navigation
-- Zustand for state management
+- Zustand 5.0.6 for state management
-- Tailwind CSS for styling
+- Tailwind CSS 3.4.17 for styling
 - Radix UI for components
-- Axios for HTTP requests
+- Axios 1.10.0 for HTTP requests

 ### Backend
 - Node.js with Express